HoracioSoldman/realtime-events-analytics/README.md

 ### 5. PostgreSQL
-We need to make a little change in the Postgresql config file in order to capture the low-level change on the database.
+Once the containers are up and running, we need to make a little change in the Postgresql config file in order to capture the low-level change on the database.

 - Go to the Postgres container using:
     ```bash